cyberark/katacoda-scenarios/conjur-k8s-secretless/overview.md

 **As the application developer:**
 - Deploy the application and the Secretless sidecar

-Prerequisites
-To run through this tutorial, all you need is this course!
+This course is the only prerequisite you need to run through this tutorial!

 Let's get started!